Dr Vikas Jain

 By removing the torn portion of the meniscus, the procedure can help improve the range of motion and overall function of the knee, allowing patients to return to their normal activities or sports.

-While a meniscectomy can be effective in relieving symptoms and improving knee function, it is usually considered after other less invasive treatments have been tried.
-The decision to proceed with surgery depends on factors like the location and severity of the tear, the patient’s age, activity level, and overall knee health.
+While a meniscectomy can be efficient at reducing discomfort and enhancing knee function, it is usually considered after other less intrusive therapies have been attempted.
+The decision to proceed with surgery depends on factors like the location and the extent of the tear, the age of the patient, activity level, and overall knee health.